-- (f) If an acting Chancellor is appointed, an ad hoc Regents' Chancellor Search Committee composed of four to six members of the Board of Regents shall be appointed by the Board's Chair for the purpose of recruiting and recommending a nominee or nominees to the Board of Regents for appointment to the position.
+- If an acting Chancellor is appointed, an ad hoc Regents' Chancellor (f) Search Committee composed of four to six members of the Board of Regents shall be appointed by the Board's Chair for the purpose of recruiting and recommending a nominee or nominees to the Board of Regents for appointment to the position.
 The Chair of the Board shall appoint the Chair of the Regents' Chancellor Search Committee.
 The Committee shall be provided staff assistance by the Chief of Staff and the Board Office and such other assistance as it may request.
 Before it makes its recommendation or recommendations to the Board, the Committee shall consult with an advisory Committee consisting of the Presidents of the System institutions, the chairs of the senates, the Presidents of the student governments, and any other NSHE or community representatives as determined by the Board Chair.
 The System affirmative action officer shall serve as an ex officio member of the ad hoc Committee.
 The advisory members serve as non-voting members to provide input on matters being considered.
-An acting Chancellor will not be eligible for consideration as a candidate for the permanent appointment as Chancellor. - The Regents' Chancellor Search Committee will oversee the details of the search and determine if a search firm will be hired.
+An acting Chancellor will not be eligible for consideration as a candidate for the permanent appointment as Chancellor. - The Regents' Chancellor Search Committee will oversee the details (g) of the search.
 The budget for the search shall be established by the Chair of the Board in consultation with the Chief of Staff of the Board.
-The Chair of the Committee shall, in accordance with direction from the Committee, either directly, or in consultation with a search firm, if one is hired, be responsible for the initial screening process to determine candidates for consideration by the Committee.
-The Regents' Chancellor Search Committee shall meet at the call of the Chair of the Committee to discuss qualifications of applicants recommended after the initial screening process and to hear the recommendations of the members of the advisory committee.
+The Chair of the Committee shall, in accordance with direction from the Committee, either directly, or in consultation with a Search Consultant, if one is hired, be responsible for the initial screening process to determine candidates for consideration by the Committee.
+The Regents' Chancellor Search Committee shall meet at the call of the Chair of the Committee to discuss gualifications of applicants recommended after the initial screening process and to hear the recommendations of the members of the advisory committee.
 The Regents' Chancellor Search Committee will interview and evaluate candidates, and thereafter will select its nominee or nominees for appointment to the position.
-If the Board determines not to appoint the nominee(s) recommended by the Regents' Chancellor Search Committee, it may direct the Committee to continue the search process and to recommend an additional nominee or nominees for consideration by the full Board of Regents. - (h) By an affirmative vote of not less than two-thirds of the members of the Board, the Board may authorize deviations from the processes defined in this policy.
+If the Board determines not to appoint the nominee(s) recommended by the Regents' Chancellor Search Committee, it may direct the Committee to continue the search process and to recommend an additional nominee or nominees for consideration by the full Board of Regents.